 56, 32.

-But a 9% approval rating is a 9% approval rating.
+All right, I'm sure they're using that behind the scenes, but a 9% approval rating is a 9% approval rating.

 So anyway, the president tweets out this weekend.

-So interesting to see progressive Democratic Congresswoman who originally came from countries, he's talking about Omar, whose government is our governments are complete and total catastrophe, the worst, most corrupt inept in the world, if they have a functioning government at all, and now viciously and loudly telling the people of the United States, the greatest and most powerful nation on this earth, how our government is to be run.
+So interesting to see progressive Democratic congresswoman who originally came from countries, he's talking about Omar, whose government is, our governments are complete and total catastrophe, the worst, most corrupt, inept in the world, if they have a functioning government at all, and now viciously and loudly telling the people of the United States, the greatest and most powerful nation on this earth, how our government is to be run.

-Why they don't, why don't they just go back and help fix the totally broken and crime-infested places from which they came and then come back and show us how?
+Why they don't, why don't they just go back and help fix the totally broken and crime-infested places from which they came and then come back and show us how.

 He did add that then come back and show us how after you fix the mess of the country that you came from in the case of Congresswoman Omar.